-You fund your plan with your “disposable income” (the amount remaining after paying your monthly expenses).
-Because bankruptcy law assumes a reasonable lifestyle, not the filer’s actual lifestyle, most people must live frugally under a Chapter 13 plan.
+You fund your plan with your “disposable income,” or the amount remaining after paying allowed monthly expenses.
+Because bankruptcy law assumes a reasonable lifestyle, not the filer’s actual lifestyle, you won’t be able to use all of your actual expenses.
+For instance, reasonable rent, food, and utility payments are predetermined according to your area.
+So most people must live frugally under a Chapter 13 plan.

 Also, your disposable income is not static.
 The amount you’re expected to pay can change throughout your repayment period.
 For instance, if your income increases but your expenses stay the same, your disposable income—and your plan payment—will increase.
-You have an obligation to report any increase in income to the bankruptcy trustee.
 (Learn more about calculating your disposable income.)

-It is unlikely that the court will grant you a discharge if you don’t pay your disposable income for your entire commitment period because much like a contract, you must do certain things before you’re entitled to the discharge.
+It’s unlikely that the court will grant you a discharge wiping out a debt balance if you don’t pay your disposable income for your entire commitment period.
+Much like a contract, you must do certain things before you’re entitled to the discharge.
 Here are the terms you agreed to:

 If you don’t fulfill all the terms, you don’t receive a discharge.

 If you want to pay off your plan early, you must notify your creditors and get court approval.
 Creditors and the bankruptcy trustee will have the opportunity to object to your early payoff—and you should expect them to do so.